- Home to LMIC

 Geographic Areas for Which Projections Data is Available

-The industry and occupational employment projections are available for statewide South Dakota, the Metropolitan Statistical Areas (MSA) and Broad Geographic Areas.
-See our Definitions page for definitions and a list of counties included in the MSAs and the Broad Geographic Areas.
+The industry and occupational employment projections are available for statewide South Dakota, the Metropolitan Statistical Areas (MSA) and a Broad Geographic Area type called Balance of State.
+See our Definitions page for definitions and a list of counties included in the MSAs and the Balance of State.
 Please note: Statewide employment projections for a 10-year period are completed every other year, followed by completion the next year of the sub-state projections for the MSAs and the Broad Geographic Areas.

 Local Area Unemployment Statistics (LAUS)